SamuGG/dotnet-exercises/microservices/microservices-play-economy/README.md

 Each microservice has its own exclusive database and no access to each other databases.

-For interservice communication, we'll introduce a message broker that will allow the services to publish and consume messages asynchronously.
+For inter-service communication, we'll introduce a message broker that will allow the services to publish and consume messages asynchronously.

-All the authentication and authorization accross the system will be handled by the Identity microservice.
+All the authentication and authorization across the system will be handled by the Identity microservice.

 A front-end portal will allow a friendly interface for interacting with all services.